Riom-ès-Montagnes

-Riom-ès-Montagnes (/fr/; Occitan: Riòm de las Montanhas) is a commune in the Cantal department in south-central France.
+Riom-ès-Montagnes (/fr/; Occitan: Riòm de las Montanhas) is a commune in the department of Cantal, and the region of Auvergne-Rhône-Alpes, south-central France.

 Geography

 Location

 Main town of the "Pays Gentiane", the city is located northwest of the department of Cantal, in the heart of the regional natural park of Auvergne Volcanoes.
 Riom-ès-Montagnes is located between the Monts Dore and the Mounts of Cantal at an altitude of 840 meters.
 The name Riom is also used for a town away from the mountains in the Puy-de-Dome department in the Auvergne.The Riom name for the two towns goes back at least to Roman times - "Ricomagus" for Riom and "Rigomagus" for Riom-ḕs-Montagnes.

 Hydrography

 The Véronne river crosses Riom-ès-Montagnes.
 It flows into Petite Rhue, which marks the boundary between Riom-ès-Montagnes and the neighboring towns of Marchastel and Saint-Amandin.

 The dam of Journiac is partly on the town, on the Petite Rhue at the limit with Saint-Amandin.

 Other rivers crisscross the town as the brook of Grolle, the brook of Cheylat, the Soulou...